This website was created to support the Celebrating Cicely project, held in Bow on 21 June 2014

 The organisers would like to record their grateful thanks to everyone who contributed, took part, or supported the event.
 Thank you all for a job well done.

-A 52 page commemorative booklet was produced for the day and a few copies are still available along with the commemorative badges.
-Contact us if you are interested.
+A 52 page booklet was produced for the day along with some commemorative badges.
+The few remaining copies of the booklet have now been sold.
+Contact us if you are interested in a badge.